Permanent Mathematics Faculty

 Ph.D., Rice University

 Dr. Luis A. Melara has a B.S in Applied Mathematics with a Specialization in Computing from the University of California, Los Angeles and a M.A./Ph.D. in Computational and Applied Mathematics from Rice University.
 He completed a National Research Council Postdoctoral Fellowship at the National Institute of Standards & Technology.
 He joined the Ship Math Department in the fall 2008.
 He has been the recipient of grants from the National Security Agency, National Science Foundation and Mathematical Association of America.
 In addition, he has been a faculty advisor in the Research Experience for Undergraduates Summer Program hosted by the Mathematical & Theoretical Biology Institute at Arizona State University from 2011-2013 and loves to engage on undergraduate research projects with Ship students.
 He is an active member of the Society of Industrial and Applied Mathematics (SIAM), a Life Member of the Society for Advancement of Hispanics/Chicanos and Native Americans in Science and a member of the Shippensburg University Chapter of Kappa Mu Epsilon Math Honor Society.
 Since January 2015, Dr. Melara is the Editor-in-Chief of the SIAM Undergraduate Research Online.
-In the Spring 2016, Dr. Melara will be a Fulbright-Nehru Scholar at the Indian Institute of Technology Bhubaneswar.
+In the Spring 2016, Dr. Melara was a Fulbright-Nehru Scholar at the Indian Institute of Technology Bhubaneswar.

 Dr. Kimberly Presser, Professor (Department Chair)